jungwhank/fake-review-generator/README.md

 We gonna use :hugs: [Hugging Face's Transformers](https://github.com/huggingface/transformers) for text generation.
 Also, you first need to install one of, or both, TensorFlow 2.0 and PyTorch.
 Please refer to [TensorFlow installation page](https://www.tensorflow.org/install/pip#tensorflow-2.0-rc-is-available) and/or [PyTorch installation page](https://pytorch.org/get-started/locally/#start-locally) regarding the specific install command for your platform.
-Below command is for **Mac**, so check the link above if you use Windows or other OS.

 ```
 pip install torch torchvision
 pip install tensorflow
 pip install transformer
 ```
+This command is for **Mac**, so check the link above if you use Windows or other OS.

 <br>